Are you ready to plan your vegetable garden, but feeling a little overwhelmed with the process?

 This set of spreadsheets is perfect for busy families who have a lot going on with school, work, and extracurricular activities.
 The spreadsheet helps you stay organized and includes all the information that you need to have a successful garden this year.

-Once you have all your dates from the spreadsheet, add them to your calendar and set up reminders that say, ‘Hey, it’s time to plant tomatoes!” and “Hey, you need to start your pepper seeds!”
+Once you have your copy of the spreadsheets, simply add the dates to your calendar and set up reminders that say, ‘Hey, it’s time to plant tomatoes!” and “Hey, you need to start your pepper seeds!”

 Gardening isn’t my strong point and this is going to help me a lot!
 I’m learning so much from you!
 This also makes me excited to garden again!

 Meghan Nowlin, The Organic Goat Lady

 Included is a list of veggies and fruits that are commonly grown in home gardens, and for each type of crop, the spreadsheet will tell you how they needed to be started: start seeds indoors, direct seed in the garden, or buy plants.

-The formulas in the spreadsheet calculate the exact dates to start your seeds indoors, direct seed your garden, and plant each type of crop listed.
+Know exact dates to start YOUR seeds indoors, direct seed YOUR garden, and plant each type of crop listed.

 The spreadsheet automatically calculates these dates that are based on your first and last frost dates.